 Dr. Manmohan Singh Scholarships

-In honour of Dr. Singh, St. John’s College has established the Dr. Manmohan Singh Scholarships.
+In honour of Dr Singh, St. John’s College has established the Dr Manmohan Singh Scholarships.
+It is amongst the most popular PhD scholarships for Indian students.
 These grants will enable academically excellent Indian students to study for PhD degrees at St. John’s College, University of Cambridge, in topics like Science and Technology, Economics, and Social Sciences.
 Courses like Aerospace engineering and energy studies applications will be prioritized.
 Academic costs, foreign travel, a monthly stipend to cover living expenses, and a UK visa are all covered by the scholarships.

 Carnegie PhD Scholarships